mono/website/docs/gui/wpf.md

 Some bits have been implemented for WindowsBase and they are distributed with Mono (mostly because System.IO.Packaging is part of WindowsBase).
 Various classes and stubs were developed and live in the [Olive](/archived/olive) module.

-Anyone interested in contributing should follow the guidelines in the [Contributing](/community/contributing/) page and post their patches to the mono-devel-list@lists.dot.net mailing list.
+Anyone interested in contributing should follow the guidelines in the [Contributing](/community/contributing/) page.

 At this point, we strongly suggest that users interested in WPF adopt Silverlight instead as it can now be used outside of the browser and offers a rich set of cross platform APIs and features.